MahdiulChowdhury/Gesture_Control_Car/README.md

-Goal of this poject is contorl a crawling car using hand gesture.
+Goal of this poject is to contorl a crawling car using hand gesture.
 <img src="./IMAGE/unnamed.jpg" width="80%" >

 <img src="./IMAGE/gumstix.jpg" width="80%" >